captn3m0/captn3m0.github.com/_posts/2019-03-26-kindle-self-guide.md

 There are much better websites that explain the issues with DRM, so go visit: [fckdrm.com](https://fckdrm.com/), [DefectiveByDesign.org][dbd], or [EFF/drm][eff-drm].

 The primary tool for stripping DRM from Kindle books is [apprenticeharper's DeDRM Repo][dedrm] which works as a [Calibre Plugin](https://calibre-ebook.com/).
+If you are running calibre with Python 3 (such as via the [calibre-python3](https://www.archlinux.org/packages/community/x86_64/calibre-python3/) package on Arch Linux) - you should install the DeDRM plugin from the [python3 fork](https://github.com/lalmeras/DeDRM_tools/tree/Python3/DeDRM_plugin).
+Compress the `DeDRM_plugin` directory into a flat-zip file and use that in Calibre.

 ## Getting the Key